ionic-team/ionic-docs/src/pages/angular/your-first-app/3-saving-photos.md

 ## Filesystem API

 Fortunately, saving them to the filesystem only takes a few steps.
-Begin by creating a new function, `savePicture()`, in the `PhotoService` class (`src/app/services/photo.service.ts`).
+Begin by creating a new class method, `savePicture()`, in the `PhotoService` class (`src/app/services/photo.service.ts`).
 We pass in the `cameraPhoto` object, which represents the newly captured device photo:

 ```typescript
 private async savePicture(cameraPhoto: CameraPhoto) { }
 ```

-We can use this new function immediately in `addNewToGallery()`:
+We can use this new method immediately in `addNewToGallery()`:

 ```typescript
 public async addNewToGallery() {